rob-boland/jhu_software_concepts/module_5/README.md

 - Database configurations are not included in this package.
 By default, the program looks for a config file at data/db_config.json.
 - Many queries depend on building specific views in the database.
 Ensure you have adequate permissions to adjust the views you need to utilize, or create your own.
+- PYLINT.
+Must be run with --generated-member=psycopg2.errors.
+This is due to psycopg2 dynamically creating members within its C extension.
+In order to accurately account for them, the module uses errors from the C extension, which pylint is unable to lint and determine members.

 ## Approach